vigneshshanmugam/first-contentful-paint/README.md

 });
 ```

-Easiest way to use this library only on unsupported browsers would be like this
+The easiest way to use this library only on unsupported browsers would be like this

 ```js
 if (PerformanceObserver.supportedEntryTypes.indexOf("paint") >= 0) {